prasanth3316/Algorithms/README.md

 - Solved more than 1400 Problems on LC ( I liked LC features like Daily Streak and LC tshirt )
 - I have rating of 1890+ on LC ( Knight )
 - I am part of University of Cincinnati ICPC Club (2024-25)
+---

-# Do you know how Second Method for Binary Search ?
+Do you know how Second Method for Binary Search ?

-# Do you know Matrix Exponentiation Application in Graphs ?
+Do you know Matrix Exponentiation Application in Graphs ?

-# Do you know Various Multiplication Algorithms ?
+Do you know Various Multiplication Algorithms ?

-- Look these in my Fav books
+Look these in ' Books I Personally Recommend ' section

+---

 This is roughly the order I followed and what I'd recommend to someone starting out today.